pachterlab/PROBer/README.md

 ## <a name="introduction"></a> Introduction

-PROBer is a software to quantlify RNA structure probing experiments.
+PROBer is a software to quantify chemical modification profiles for a general set of sequencing-based 'toeprinting' assays.

 ## <a name="install"></a> Installation